mpcastro695/ProtBERT-CoreML/README.md

 }
 print(output.features)
 ```
-The model’s output is of size [max_seq_length, vocab_size] (i.e., 512 x 30).
+The model’s output is of size [max_seq_length, hidden_size] (i.e., 512 x 1024).
 Please refer to the `ProtBERT Demo` project for more details on using the converted model.

 ## Optimizations
 Following guidance from this [paper](https://machinelearning.apple.com/research/neural-engine-transformers), the following changes were made prior to conversion: